-LivePerson was incorporated in the State of Delaware in November 1995 and the LivePerson service was introduced in November 1998.
-LivePerson makes life easier by transforming how people communicate with brands.
-LiveEngage, the Company's enterprise-class, cloud-based platform, enables businesses and consumers to connect through conversational interfaces, such as in-app and mobile messaging, while leveraging bots and Artificial Intelligence (AI) to increase efficiency.
+LivePerson was incorporated in the State of Delaware in November 1995 and our service was introduced in November 1998.
+We make life easier by transforming how people communicate with brands.
+LiveEngage, our enterprise-class, cloud-based platform, enables businesses and consumers to connect through conversational interfaces, such as in-app and mobile messaging, while leveraging bots and Artificial Intelligence (AI) to increase efficiency.
 As consumers have reoriented their digital lives around the smartphone, messaging apps have become their preferred communication channel to connect with each other.
-LivePerson allows brands to align with this new consumer preference, and deploy messaging at scale for customer care, marketing and sales, instead of requiring that consumers use email or call a 1-800 number.
+We allow brands to align with this new consumer preference, and deploy messaging at scale for customer care, marketing and sales, instead of requiring that consumers use email or call a 1-800 number.
 More than 18,000 businesses, including Adobe, Citibank, EE, HSBC, IBM, L'Oreal, Orange, PNC, and The Home Depot employ our technology to keep pace with rising customer service expectations and to align with preferences for digital communication channels.